Expo-67/Expo-67/README.md

 # 👋 Hi, I'm James

 I’m a **Full-Stack Software Developer** 🧪 based in **Ongata Rongai, Kenya**.
 With nearly 2 years of hands-on experience, I’ve contributed to and built real-world applications that solve problems and delight users.
-I’m passionate about **clean architecture**, **maintainable code**, and creating technology that feels effortless for both users and clients.
 Check out some of my work in the **Featured Projects** below!

 ## 🚀 My Portfolio